Interesting game played in Senate: ministers

 ISLAMABAD: The federal ministers Sunday said a “good match” was seen during the Senate elections in which everyone took revenge from the other.

-Pervaiz Khattak said the Pakistan Democratic Movement (PDM) was fooling the Maulana.
+Pervaiz Khattak said the Pakistan Democratic Movement (PDM) is befooling the Maulana.
 He advised the Maulana to leave the PDM before his colleagues leave him mid-way during the long march.

 Meanwhile, Minister for Information and Broadcasting Senator Shibli Faraz said that no component in the PDM was akin to the other and it had fallen apart, while the last nail in their coffin was the poll of chairman and deputy chairman Senate.